 How to create a balanced meal – an important aspect to consider when living a healthy lifestyle.
 Below are tips on what a balanced meal looks like, why it’s important, and how to begin creating your own balanced meals.

 Have you ever heard the importance of consuming a balanced diet?
 What does that really mean?
-Allow me to break it down into simpler terms, starting with what is a balanced meal.
+Allow me to break it down into simpler terms, starting with defining what a balanced meal is.

 Complex carbohydrates consist of:

 Lean proteins consist of:

 Consuming all three macronutrients within one meal will help with balancing blood sugars (a concept important for every individual, not just those with diabetes!), provide stable energy, improve body composition, balance hormones, increase optimal athletic performance, and promote satiety.